Cannes Grand Prix Award – 2002

 In 2002, Prof Noakes was awarded the International Cannes Grand Prix Award for Research in Medicine and Water for his work on exercise-associated hyponatraemia (EAH).
 This work is considered one of the 40 most important “persons or events” in the sport of running in the past four decades.

-In 2008, he was elected an honorary fellow of the Faculty of Sports and Exercise Medicine (UK), the first foreigner recognised as such.
-That same year, he received the Order of Mapungubwe, Silver, from the President of South Africa for his “excellent contribution in the field of sports and the science of physical exercise”.
+In 2008 he also received the Order of Mapungubwe, Silver, from the President of South Africa for his “excellent contribution in the field of sports and the science of physical exercise”.

-In 2012, he received the Lifetime Achievement Award from the National Research Foundation for his contribution to sports science research and in 2014 the Gold Medal of the Southern African Association for the Advancement of Science.
+In 2012, he received the Lifetime Achievement Award from the National Research Foundation for his contribution to sports science research.

 In 2014 he was honoured to receive the Southern African Association for the Advancement of Science (S2A3) Gold Medal.